Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 ### Request body must contain the following parameter: 'client_assertion' or 'client_secret'

-When you get the error `The request body must contain the following parameter: 'client_assertion' or 'client_secret'`, it happens because of how the AAD app is configured.
-The AAD app registration seems to be configured as a confidential app.
-The `UsernamePassword` credential works only with public clients and doesn't support confidential apps.
-To support confidential apps, use `ClientSecret` or `ClientCertificate` credentials instead.
+The error `The request body must contain the following parameter: 'client_assertion' or 'client_secret'`, occurs because of how the Azure AD app is configured.
+The Azure AD app registration seems to be configured as a confidential app.
+The `UsernamePasswordCredential` works only with public clients and doesn't support confidential apps.
+To support confidential apps, use either `ClientSecretCredential` or `ClientCertificateCredential` instead.

 To allow public client authentication on your Azure AD tenant: